 - harmless lumps on the skin called sebaceous cysts

-- polyps in the stomach and duodenum (the first part of the small bowel) that may develop into cancer
+- polyps in the stomach and the first part of the small bowel (duodenum) – these may develop into cancer

-- a type of benign tumour called a desmoid tumour
+- a type of benign (non-cancerous) tumour called a desmoid tumour

 - more rarely, cancer in other parts of the body.

 Your body is made up of tiny building blocks called cells.
 Inside every cell is a set of genes.
 These genes are the instructions the cell needs to work properly.
-Sometimes the structure inside a gene is permanently changed, so the gene no longer gives the correct instructions.
-This change is called a gene mutation.
+If a gene is changed, it may not give the correct instructions anymore.
+A change in a gene is called a gene variant or mutation.

-We have two copies of each gene – one from our mother and the other from our father:
+We have 2 copies of each gene – 1 from our mother and the other from our father:

-- the sperm contains one copy of the father’s genes
+- the sperm contains 1 copy of the father’s genes

-- the egg contains one copy of the mother’s genes.
+- the egg contains 1 copy of the mother’s genes.

-If one parent has an APC gene mutation, either you will get the copy containing it, or you will not.
-There is a 1 in 2 (50%) chance the gene mutation is passed on.
+If 1 parent has an APC gene variant, you will get either the copy containing it or the copy that does not.
+There is a 1 in 2 (50%) chance the gene variant is passed on.

-About 1 in 4 people with FAP (25%) are the first in their family to have the gene mutation.
+About 1 in 5 people with FAP (20%) are the first in their family to have the gene variant.
 This means your parents did not have it.
 Any children you have will still have a 1 in 2 (50%) chance of inheriting it from you.

 FAP is usually diagnosed by genetic testing.
-A sample of blood is checked for an APC gene mutation.
+A sample of blood is checked for an APC gene variant.

-If you have a parent, brother or sister with FAP, you can have this test to check for the mutation they carry.
-It is usually offered from about the age of 12.
-Your GP can refer you to a specialist centre.
+If you have a parent, brother or sister with FAP, you can have this test to check for the variant they carry.
+It is usually offered from about the age of 10 or 12.
+Your GP should refer you to a specialist genetic centre for this test.

-You may have a relative who has hundreds of polyps, but genetic testing has not found an APC mutation.
+You may have a relative who has hundreds of polyps, but genetic testing has not found an APC gene variant.
 In this case, a genetic test will not be possible for you.
-Instead, you will be offered bowel screening tests (see below) to look for signs that you may be affected by FAP.
+Instead, you will be offered bowel screening tests to look for signs that you may have FAP.

-People with no FAP in their family may be diagnosed after tests or treatment for something else.
+People without FAP in their family may be diagnosed after tests or treatment for something else.
 For example, you may be offered genetic testing if a high number of bowel polyps are found during:

 Understanding genetic test results

-There are different mutations that can affect the APC gene and cause FAP.
-All of them carry a very high risk of bowel cancer.
-The effect of FAP on other parts of your body may depend on the exact gene mutation you have.
+There are different APC gene variants that cause FAP.
+Many, but not all, of them carry a very high risk of bowel cancer.
+There is a milder version of FAP called attenuated FAP (aFAP).
+This can also be caused by variants in the APC gene.
+The effect of FAP on other parts of your body may depend on the exact gene variant you have.